jsveron23/use-redux-form/README.md

    */
   debug: true
 }, {
+  /*
+     - initialValues
-  ... // initialValues, work only when onChange null })
+     - work only when onChange is not given (experimental feature) */
+})

 return (